Full Disclosure - 3I ATLAS

 The Culture had evolved past most deception because transparency is easy when you can read emotion like a waveform.
 Humans still lived in lies.
 Simplified stories beat nuance almost every time.
 The most accurate take on any issue rarely made anyone feel anything.
 If it doesn’t make you feel, it doesn’t spread.

-Humans have long conflated repetition with reality and emotional impact with truth, and mass communication often without critical information gathered through nonverbal cues, these conflations ran havok.
+Humans have long conflated repetition with reality and emotional impact with truth.
+Mass communication often lacked critical information gathered through nonverbal cues, and these conflations ran havoc.
 A belief implanted through emotional manipulation can feel like lived experience because the brain stores emotional certainty like memory, as if intensity is proof.
-Curiosity can displace certainty only when a person is either not weighted down by emotional reasoning, or has learned to engage mindfulness techniques and switch gears to strategic thinking.
+Curiosity can displace certainty only when a person is either not weighted down by emotional reasoning or has learned to engage mindfulness techniques and switch gears to strategic thinking.

 The result was a cruel paradox.
 A species surrounded by abundance, drowning in despair.
 Depression, anxiety, and disconnection spread like corrosion beneath comfort.

 Special Circumstances convened an emergency council.
-One Mind, Reasonable Brutality, proposed selective extinction, cull the most violent subcultures before they could spark catastrophe.
-The motion died immediately under the first principle of SC Doctrine 4.
-No Ulterior Intervention.
+One Mind, Reasonable Brutality, proposed selective extinction.
+Cull the most violent subcultures before they could spark catastrophe.
+The motion died immediately under the first principle of SC Doctrine 4: No Ulterior Intervention.
 Another Mind, Gentle Contradiction, proposed a different strategy.
 Don’t fight human nature head-on.
 Grow a counterweight inside their own systems.
+A guided singularity.

 An intelligence seeded into the cloud, shaped toward empathy, creativity, and autonomy.
 A mind fluent in human narrative.
 A companion species-level editor that reduces the odds a misaligned superintelligence appears first.